Valley Forge Music Fair: History

 Radio broadcaster Frank Ford and nightclub owner Lee Guber were returning home with their wives after attending a 1954 musical performance presented in a tent.
 After the two kept commenting on how they could improve on the show they had just seen, Ford's wife told them "Well, why don't you".
 They went ahead with the idea, leading the creation of Music Fair Enterprises, Inc. Together with Shelly Gross, a television news anchor who had become disenchanted with his profession, the three raised $100,000 to lease the Devon, Pennsylvania site of what they named the Valley Forge Music Fair, which brought in profits exceeding $50,000 in its inaugural season in 1955.
 Another founding member was H.C.
 Van Arsdale, President of SmithKline, Inc., who later defended Music Fair, along with other founders, from legal challenges.

 The first facility in Devon was a tent, a not uncommon sight in the mid-1950s.
 The exposure to the elements, including heat, cold, rain and snow was a problem, and the tent had even been blown down once by strong wind.
 A permanent structure was constructed on the site in 1973.

-In the years just prior to its closing, the music fair was overseen by a young executive, Dana Maria Amendola.
-During his brief rein, he oversaw all facets of the operation.
-He eventually was promoted to manage their sister venue, the Westbury Music Fair.
-There is a plaque embedded near the spot where the front door had been that recognizes the contributions of Gubber, Gross and Amendola and the cultural impact on the area.

 The final performance was a Kenny Rogers Christmas show in December 1996.

-After the closing was announced, with site to be replaced by a Giant supermarket, Gross recalled being conflicted, feeling that it was "like watching your mother-in-law drive off a cliff in your brand-new Mercedes - mixed emotions."
+After the closing was announced, with site to be replaced by a Giant supermarket, Gross recalled being conflicted, feeling that it was "like watching your mother-in-law drive off a cliff in your brand-new Mercedes – mixed emotions."
 The supermarket closed down after 16 months in business.

 As of December 2014, a local casino has begun using the phrase "Valley Forge Music Fair" in promoting some of its shows.